Try

 Sara Williams

 Amazon Web Services (AWS) is the most widely used cloud platform globally, and AWS has the market share to prove it.
-As of Q3 2020, the global cloud market grew to $36.5B with AWS holding 32% of that market share, according to analytics firm Canalys.
+By the end of Q1 2023, AWS held 32% of the cloud infrastructure market share.

-The benefits of AWS go beyond cloud computing services, and organizations can leverage AWS to deploy content-rich web applications powered by CMS.
-In this article, we’ll dive into AWS, provide an overview of some of its key cloud services, and explain how an AWS CMS works and its use cases.
+The benefits of AWS go beyond cloud computing services, as organizations can leverage AWS to deploy content-rich web applications powered by CMS.
+In this article, we’ll dive into AWS, provide an overview of some of its key cloud services for content management, and explain how an AWS CMS works and its use cases.

 What is AWS?

 AWS provides a highly reliable and scalable platform for cloud computing that companies and individuals can use to power their infrastructure and software applications.
-With a global reach, AWS provides the agility and elasticity that enables brands to innovate and remain agile so that they can adjust to meet growth and demand.
+With a global reach, AWS provides the agility and elasticity that enables brands to innovate and remain agile to adjust to meet growth and demand.

-AWS’ broad array of services enables the platform to provide several products and services.
-Some of the ones most relevant to an content-rich web applications include:
+AWS’s broad array of services enables the platform to provide several products and services.
+Some of the ones most relevant to content-rich web applications include:

 Amazon EC2